4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
-**CAUTION**: Revision B2 is fully tested and works.
-If you want to use Revision A: Use Rev A2 for MX or Rev A1 for SMK and ALPS.
-Rev A1 MX has a flipped transistor.
-Revision C is currently being prototyped, no ZMK implementation is done.
+Revision B2 is fully tested and works.
+Rev C1 is being tested, preliminary findings: Everyting seems to work fine.
+Please read release notes for specific release before manufacturing.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk